bugraocalan/Kafka/README.md

 # Kafka
-Kafka with 2 consumer on .net 5
+Kafka with 2 consumers on .net 5

 install zookeeper